 January 22nd is National Hot Sauce Day.

-Fun Facts About Hot Sauce
+Did You Know?
+Facts About Hot Sauce

 • Capsaicin Power: The heat in hot sauce comes from capsaicin, a compound found in chili peppers.
 This substance tricks the brain into thinking it’s being burned, which is why spicy foods can feel so intense.